yauwailam/IP-project---waire/README.md

 The theme of this website is purple,

+The main audience for our website are users who are passionate about fashion, new users who are discovering the website, and users who are interested in the benefits and gamification aspects of the website.
-The website is targetting to users who are interested in fashion Provide us insights about your design process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.
+Provide us insights about your design process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure: